kloczek/zabbix-templates/README.md

 ## Changelog:
 ### 1.0.4
 - The first version tagged in git repo to stamp state of templates and tools and to provide better tracking changes by use ```git``` command
-- After this version development of all templates will be done only on branches and when everything is ready devel branch will be merged to master one
+- Next version of the templates will continue on devel branch.
+When all changes are ready devel branch will be merged to master one.
+It will be way better for those who have interested enough tested template.
 - Recent changes
   - All template:
     - change all graphs resolution to 1200x300